minnibb/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** Simply typing `sort` without any parameters will sort contacts alphabetically by name from A to Z.
+**info:** Simply typing `sort` without any parameters will sort contacts alphabetically by name from A to Z.
 </box>

 ### Grouping contacts : group